elmcapp/temp-snippet/readMe.md

 export default Dialog2;
 ```
 This structure maintains a clear separation of concerns between the dialogs, while also organizing the subcomponents and hooks in a clean manner.
 You can conditionally render each dialog based on the `dialogState` value in the parent `ConnectionDialogs` component.

+## Explanation of the Structure

+1. **Create a dedicated folder** for your ConnectionDialog component inside the components folder.
+2. **Move your ConnectionDialog component code** into the `index.tsx` file within the ConnectionDialog folder.
+3. **Create a `styles.ts` file** to store all the styles for the ConnectionDialog component.
+4. **Create a `hooks` folder** to store all custom hooks.
+Break down each custom hook into its own file, such as `useFirstCustomHook.ts` and `useSecondCustomHook.ts`.
+Import these hooks into your ConnectionDialog component as needed.
+5. **If your ConnectionDialog component includes subcomponents**, create a `subcomponents` folder and move each subcomponent into its own file within this folder.
+6. **Create a `types` folder** to store any TypeScript types specific to the ConnectionDialog component, such as interfaces or type aliases.

+With this structure, your code will be more organized and easier to navigate.
+When you need to make changes or add new features, it will be simpler to locate the relevant code blocks.